lanre0/chatadminserver/README.md

 The main chat window open

-login with a chat user.
+login with a chat user

 ![App Screenshot](index.png)